 One more thing.
 I have a bit of an unpopular opinion… but I truly believe that there’s no such thing as a saturated niche.
 I think that if you really put in the time, you can find success selling just about anything.

-All that said, there are some steps to help make sure you’re choosing a promising niche without pulling all your hair out on Day 1.
+All that said, there are some steps to help make sure you’re choosing promising niches in 2020.